Soaphub/Space-project-react/README.md

 ## Acknowledgments

-The udemdy coarse by Angela helped a lot in completing the project.
+The udemdy course by Angela helped a lot in completing the project.